clamsproject/aapb-annotations/newshour-namedentity/readme.md

 the raw .ann file is directly copied for gold.
 ```
 Information on the `.ann` [file format](https://brat.nlplab.org/standoff.html) is here.
- _TODO (discrepancy): It seems that the process.py information to transform from raw to gold is no longer needed.
-This requires continued investigation.
-If the process here is not necessary, it should be deleted._

 ## Tool Installation: Brat
 brat rapid annotation tool
 [Brat and Installation Instructions](https://brat.nlplab.org/index.html)
-TODO: Find the specific usage of the tool.
+_TODO: Find the specific usage of the tool._

 ## Annotation Guidelines: Transcribing/Closed Captioning
 > **PLEASE FIRST SEE the `guidelines.md` [for this project](https://github.com/clamsproject/aapb-annotations/blob/main/newshour-namedentity/guidelines.md) for the general guidelines and differentiations!**